-Key focus areas Developments in key focus areas Consider the impact of a growing Mobile Money (MoMo) business on the control environment and monitor the carve out of the Group's MoMo businesses from The separation of the GSM and FinCo businesses will allow for the maturity of the control environment of the FinCo business as specific compliance related controls and governance structures are set-up.
-Specific security key controls over data privacy, cyber and fraud will also be implemented. the telecommunication operations into a separate FinCo structure.
+Key focus areas Developments in key focus areas Evaluate the ongoing operational, financial and control risks posed by the COVID-19 pandemic and the Group's response and mitigation processes in place to ensure business continuity.
+The Group continued to manage COVID-19 risks by deleveraging the statement of financial position and through response activities and alert level changes for each operating company (OpCo).
+The responses included the approval of a vaccination policy and continued work-from-home initiatives.
+In 2022, a new business resilience strategy will be operationalised, including embedding of supply chain resilience principles such as demand and delivery forecasting for critical projects to ensure business continuity.
+Consider the financial impacts and disclosures of corporate transactions in the scope of the Group's Middle East exit strategy.
+The Group exited Syria and Yemen in line with the Group's strategy to exit the Middle East region.
+On 25 February 2021, the Administrative Court of Damascus placed MTN Syria JSC (MTN Syria) under judicial guardianship and the Group effectively lost control of MTN Syria and on 12 August 2021 the Group exited Syria through abandonment of the operation (refer to note 9.4.2.3). • Effective 17 November 2021, the Group exited Yemen by way of transfer of its majority shareholding in MTN Yemen to Emerald International Investment LLC (refer to note 9.4.2.4).
+The Group continues to implement the exit strategy for the remaining footprint within the Middle East.
+Consider the impact of a growing Mobile Money (MoMo) business on the control environment and monitor the carve out of the Group's MoMo businesses from the The separation of the GSM and FinCo businesses will allow for the maturity of the control environment of the FinCo business as specific compliance related controls and governance structures are set-up.
+Specific security key controls over data privacy, cyber and fraud will also be implemented. telecommunication operations into a separate FinCo structure.
 While the Group focuses on embedding the FinCo business, governance processes and audit oversight over the existing MoMo and aYo (which provides insurance brokerage services) structures continues.
 Evaluate the progress on the consolidation and standardisation of key controls to further enhance the overall control environment.
 During 2021, the logistical elements of the standardisation were defined.
 This included budget assignments and creation of objectives.
 The project framework was done and partnerships and work on the standardisation is expected to commence in 2022.
 The standardisation will assist in mitigating key risks by implementing self-assessment and self-help controls.
 Maintain focus on the enhancement of controls to reduce cyber risks, fraud risks and revenue leakage.
 In 2021, the Group completed a number of parameter hardening security controls.
 Some of the key controls included those around change management, change protocols and centralisation of information security which will ensure adequate oversight and deployment of controls where deficiencies are identified.
 Evaluate the compliance programmes on data privacy across the Group.
 The Group performed risk assessment procedures in order to identify bespoke controls based on the sensitivity of data.
 Various controls were designed and implemented based on the functions within the organisation.
 A data privacy project management office was established during the 2021 financial year and implementation and maturity assessments will continue during 2022.